trunkmaster/trunkmaster.github.io/README.md

 The first task is to implement parts of SoundKit to have a working Mixer for sound properties adjustements: volume (common and application specific), mute, output/input port and profile selection.
 This task involves implementation of SoundServer, SoundDevice and SoundOut/SoundIn classes.
-The next task will be implement stream classes for play/record.
+The next task is implementation of stream classes for play/record.

-For the testing purpuses I create Player application (very simple, to play .snd files) with integrated Mixer.
+For the testing purposes I created the Player application (very simple) with integrated Mixer.

 ![Player](Player.png)

 More to come - stay tuned!
 Have a nice days!